 - After the final exam period for the term, you are not allowed to drop/withdraw from classes unless you can provide documentation of extenuating circumstances.
 Students should take all documentation to the MT One Stop to inquire about the possibility of a withdrawal.

 - Any student who leaves the University without officially withdrawing will receive a grade of “F” or “FA” for all work attempted.

-- If you have extenuating circumstances causing an extended from class, please alert your instructors immediately.
-If you are unable to contact them yourself, you can email email@example.com and we will initiate notification for you.
+- If you have extenuating circumstances causing an extended absence from class, please alert your instructors immediately.
+If you are unable to contact them yourself, you can email firstname.lastname@example.org and we will initiate notification for you.
 Please be advised- each instructor deems excused/not excused absences for their classes and may ask for documentation.
 The One Stop CANNOT guarantee an absence will be excused.

 - If you are pursuing Incompletes (a grade of I), please refer to your instructor(s) and that department.
 Incompletes are not issued, initiated or changed by the One Stop.
 The decision to award an Incomplete is at the discretion of each instructor and their departmental policies.
-Changing an Incomplete to a Withdrawal after awarded will then require documnetation of an extenuating circumstance and approval of that instructor.
+Changing an Incomplete to a Withdrawal after awarded will then require documentation of an extenuating circumstance and approval of that instructor.